PwnJustRight/CSD3120-TP-05/README.md

 8. Acetylene (C2H2)
 9. Ethene (C2H4)
 ```
-- You can also grab the atoms and molecules using the grab action button (and throw them at the zombies)
+- You can also grab the atoms and molecules using the grab action button (and throw them at the zombies).

 **Barricades**
-- These barricades get destroyed over time as the zombies hack away at them
+- These barricades get destroyed over time as the zombies hack away at them.
-- Firing or throwing a C2H4 molecule (a molecule used in creating plastic) at a barricade repairs it
+- Firing or throwing a C2H4 molecule (a molecule used in creating plastic) at a barricade repairs it.

 ## Locomotion method of choice

-- Walk around the scene by pushing the left thumbstick in different directions
+- Walk around the scene by pushing the left thumbstick in different directions.
 - You can also teleport by:
-	1. Holding down the right thumbstick
+	1. Holding down the right thumbstick.
-	2. Aiming at a location
+	2. Aiming at a location.
-	3. Then releasing it to teleport to the target location
+	3. Then releasing it to teleport to the target location.

 ## Scripts created for the game

-All scripts we've developed for this game are included in ```../Assets/Scripts```
+All scripts we've developed for this game are included in ```../Assets/Scripts```.

 These scripts exclude those imported from VRTK and other packages.